ddimatos/ansible-documentation/docs/docsite/rst/os_guide/index.rst

 .. _os_guide_index:

 ###########################################
-Using Ansible on Windows, and BSD, and z/OS
+Using Ansible on Windows, BSD, and z/OS
 ###########################################

 .. note::